Adaptive Multiple Importance Sampling: Introduction

 \section{Introduction}

-Importance sampling (see for instance \cite{rubinstein:kroese:2007}) is a well-established simulation method used to overcome the difficulties connected with the intractability of a target distribution $\Pi$.
-Its shortcomings are also well-documented, in particular the degradation of its performances against the dimensionality of the problem.
-When computing importance weights, $\omega_i = \pi(\by_i)/q(\by_i)$ ($\pi(\cdot)$ and $q(\cdot)$ are the densities of, respectively, the target and the importance distributions with respect to the same dominating measure $\nu$ and, $Q$ is chosen such that $\Pi$ is absolutely continuous with respect to $Q$) associated with samples $\by_i\sim Q$ from an importance distribution $Q$, the distribution of those weights customarily deteriorates as the dimension of $\by_i$ increases ($\by_i$ takes values in $\mathbb{R}^p$).
+Importance sampling (see for instance \cite{ripley:1987}) is a well-established method used to overcome the difficulties connected with the complexity of simulating from a target distribution $\Pi$.
+Its shortcomings are also well-documented, first and foremost the degradation of its performances against the dimensionality of the problem.
+Given an importance distribution $Q$, such that $\Pi$ is absolutely continuous with respect to $Q$, importance sampling is based on samples $\by_i\sim Q$.
+The corresponding importance weights $\omega_i = \pi(\by_i)/q(\by_i)$ are defined in terms of $\pi(\cdot)$ and $q(\cdot)$, the densities of, respectively, the target and the importance distributions with respect to the same dominating measure $\nu$.
+The distribution of those weights customarily deteriorates as the dimension of $\by_i$ increases ($\by_i$ takes values in $\mathbb{R}^p$).
 Since, in practical settings, the fine tuning of the importance distribution against the target is difficult, alternative Markov chain Monte Carlo approaches have often been advocated as being more appropriate for large dimensional problems (see \cite{robert:casella:2004}) but recent attempts have been made to construct importance functions that automatically adapt to the target distribution based on earlier importance samples \cite[see, e.g.][]{ortiz:kaelbling:2000,liu:liang:wong:2001,pennanen:koivu:2004, rubinstein:kroese:2004}.
 Those methods are called adaptive importance sampling but they also relate to particle filters \citep{gordon:salmon:smith:1993,doucet:defreitas:gordon:2001} and sequential Monte Carlo methods \citep{doucet:godsill:andrieu:2001,chopin:2002,delmoral:doucet:jasra:2006}.